PauseAI/pauseai-website/src/posts/learn.md

 - [How rogue AIs may arise](https://yoshuabengio.org/2023/05/22/how-rogue-ais-may-arise/) (by Yoshua Bengio)
 <!-- - [a casual intro to AI doom and alignment](https://carado.moe/ai-doom.html)
 I like it and the fact that is a more light reading, but I'm not sure if I want to put it because it defines alignment as just the technical stuff and redirects people to just do technical work -->

+If you want to read what journalists have written about PauseAI, check out the list of [media coverage](/press).

 ## Books